joshuaeckroth/cinf401-website/cookbook/git.markdown

 ## Basic workflow

-You'll want to do something like this for
+Comments are shown after the
-[assignment 1](/assignments/assignment-1.html).
-Comments are shown after the `#` on each line.
+`#` on each line.
 These commands should work on Linux/Mac OS X/Windows, assuming you have installed Git.